-Welcome to our dental hygiene clinic, Bournemouth.
+Welcome to our dental hygienist clinic in Bournemouth.

-Regular hygienist visits are essential to maintaining the long term health of teeth and gums, and are key to saving our teeth over the long term.
-Keeping your teeth free from plaque build-up (see frequently asked questions below) not only keeps them looking good, but also it keeps your gums, teeth and heart healthy.
+Regular hygienist visits are essential to maintaining the health of teeth and gums, and are key to saving our teeth over the long term.
+Keeping your teeth free from plaque build-up (see frequently asked questions below) not only keeps them looking good, but it also keeps your gums, teeth and heart healthy.

 You will be treated by our hygiene therapist, Vickie Harris, who is a caring, experienced dental hygiene therapist.

 Our hygiene appointments are 30 minutes long, sufficient time for a thorough dental clean and polish of your teeth and gums, remove staining, provide sub-gingival cleaning as necessary, and giving you advice and demonstration on the best ways to get at those tricky areas.
-However bear in mind if it has been a long time since your last professional clean, multiple appointments are normally necessary to get you back on track.
+However bear in mind if it has been a long time since your last professional clean, multiple appointments may be necessary to get you back on track.

 Our hygiene therapist will welcome you and ask what your expectations from your hygienist appointment are.
-If you have been referred by the dentist, Vickie may have received some notes from him highlighting certain areas which may need some particular care.
-Along with thorough cleaning and plaque removal, Vickie may provide you with specific oral hygiene instruction and demonstrate how to use certain tools, for example interspace brushes, to help you with your own oral hygiene routine at home.
+If you have been referred by the dentist, Vickie may have received some notes highlighting certain areas which may need some particular care.
+Along with thorough cleaning and plaque removal, Vickie may provide you with specific oral hygiene instruction and demonstrate how to use certain tools such as interspace brushes and floss to help you with your own oral hygiene routine at home.